uclaacm/hothXI-workshops/intro-to-git/gitDemo/README.md

      `$ git remote add origin [GitHub repository link]`

-    Next rename the current branch to "main":
+    Next, rename the current branch to "main":

      `$ git branch -M main`

-     Lastly, push the local "main" branch to the remove repository
+     Lastly, push the local "main" branch to the remote repository

      `$ git push -u origin main`

 Awesome, now you have both a local and remote repository that are linked!
-View your remote repo by logging onto the GitHub.
+View your remote repo by logging onto GitHub.

 ## Walkthrough